gsferreira/gsferreira.github.com/src/archive/2024/building-serverless-apis-with-aws-lambda-and-dynamodb-in-dotnet/index.md

 ## What is AWS Lambda?

 AWS Lambda is Amazon's serverless computing service.
 Lambda allows you to run code responding to triggers (like HTTP requests or DynamoDB changes).
 Since it's serverless, you throw the code at AWS, and they will manage the server for you.
-In Lambda, each piece of code is a Function and AWS charges only for the compute time your function uses.
+In Lambda, each piece of code is a Function and AWS charges only for the compute time your Function uses.

 Advantages of using AWS Lambda: